 The Company has invested in a number of programs and systems designed to assist in the development and retention of its associates.
 The Company recently formed its Leadership Institute to provide training on a global basis in areas such as personal leadership and basic business fundamentals.
 In addition, the Company provides specific functional training for associates through Company programs such as the Sales, Purchasing, and Marketing Academies.
-Transferring functional skills and implementing cross-training programs across all Ingram Micro locations have proven to be important factors in the Company intends to expand its human resource systems to provide enhanced career planning, training support, applicant tracking, and benefits administration.
+Transferring functional skills and implementing cross-training programs across all Ingram Micro locations have proven to be important factors in the Company's growth and international expansion.
+In conjunction with these programs, the Company intends to expand its human resource systems to provide enhanced career planning, training support, applicant tracking, and benefits administration.
 Also, the Company continues to seek top quality associates worldwide through local, professional, and college recruiting programs.